quanie/CDRec/README.md

 	[output_key]: directory to local disk with prefix key of the output directory
 	[tensors' valid path]: paths to validation files in HDFS (optional)

+The number of common column parameter, C, can be specified in the function step1_LocalInit(), e.g., val nCommonColumn = 3.

 # Spark deployment mode:
 Local mode